personalrobotics/or_rviz/README.md

 in an openrave python script.
 This will spin up a copy of RViz with the `openrave` plugin enabled.
 OpenRAVE kinbodies are displayed in a tf frame called `/map`, and can be drawn at the same time as any other RViz display type (such as markers or point clouds).

-The following barebones things are implemented:
+The following things are implemented:

 * Drawing and updating kinbodies
 * Loading kinbodies/environments from a menu